-Preconceptional care:
+Preconceptional care

 Preconceptional care is recognized as a critical component of health care of women at child-bearing age.
 It is defined as a set of interventions aimed at identifying and modifying the risk factors whenever possible.
-This refers to issues depending on demographic and medical variables that are directly or indirectly related with factors causing malformations or a poor perinatal outcome.

-Preconceptional visit:
+Preconceptional visit

 The preconceptional visit is defined as a scheduled appointment where a woman and/or couple meet the health team before pregnancy, to correct, eliminate or reduce reproductive risk factors or behaviors and/or to treat the conditions that may alter the normal course of a future pregnancy.
 The goal of preconceptional counseling is to provide the couple all the information required to make informed decisions with regard their reproductive future.